Xeronaus/Cedaruke/README.md

 - Becoming a tester

 ### How to Contribute
 To contribute, please fork this repository and make any changes you would like.
-After you feel it's good, make a pull request.
-If your pull request is good or acceptable, it's going to be merged into the main tree.
+After you're done, make a pull request.
+I will review the pull request and check any changes you've made.
+If I like the changes, I will merge the pull request into the main branch.

 # Credits
 Developer